peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 **Returns:**

-* A collection of the key/value pairs stored in this CBOR map.
-To avoid potential problems, the calling code should not modify the CBOR map or the returned collection while iterating over the returned collection.
+* A collection of the key/value pairs stored in this CBOR map, as a read-only view of those pairs.
+To avoid potential problems, the calling code should not modify the CBOR map while iterating over the returned collection.

 **Throws:**